W427697/Discord-/MIGRATION.md

 };
 ```

-Please migrate it to a default exported instead:
+Please migrate it to use a default export instead:

 ```js
 const preview = {